ankraft/ACME-oneM2M-CSE/docs/Importing.md

 				//	Definition of enumeration values.
 This can only be an integer value, or range definitions
 				//	in the format "start..end" that evaluate to all the integer values of the given range.
 				"evalues" : [ 1, 2, "3..5", 6 ],

+				//	Definition of an enumeration type and an alternative to "evalues".
+				//	This is an enumerated data type name that is referenced.
+				"etype" : "enumeratedDataType",

 				// The "oc" field specifies the CREATE request optionality.
 Optional, and one from this list:
 				//	- O  : Optional provided (default)